 Neo is also a passive hero for much of the story, especially the second act.
 To a certain degree it is forgiven, because he is being introduced to a radical new world where machines use humans as batteries.

-However, Neo makes 3 very important decisions which drive the story forward:
+However, Neo makes three very important decisions which drive the story forward:

-He takes the red pill.
+- He chooses the red pill.
 If he had chosen the blue pill, his story would have ended right there.

 There is no denying that Carol Danvers (played by Brie Larson) is a strong hero.
 However, she is not a strong protagonist example.

-She is a goal driven character.
+Sure, she is a goal-driven character.
 She wants to learn her identity and is willing to do anything to do it.
 When she learns the truth, she wants to help the people she was oppressing.

 So, why is her story so uninteresting?